 Chlorite

-Chlorite is a relatively common green mineral – a member of the Mica group.
-It is often found as foliated sheets, surface growths, or as an inclusion in other materials.
+Chlorite is a group of relatively common green minerals, often found as foliated sheets, surface growths, or as an inclusion in other materials.

 Showing the single result